 When to Use Lower ISO Settings

-Tip: Native ISO
+Pro Tip: Native ISO

 One way to preserve the clarity and quality of your photos when using ISO is to shoot at your camera’s “native ISO.”
-The native ISO on most digital cameras is generally ISO 100 or ISO 200.
+The native ISO on digital cameras is generally ISO 100 or ISO 200.
 How do you know what your camera’s native ISO is?
 Simple: Enter your camera model (brand name and number, etc.) into a Google search, along with the words “native ISO,” and the results should come up immediately.
 Knowing your camera’s native ISO will also give you a reference point when raising and lowering your ISO settings.

-ISO, Aperture and Shutter Speed
+ISO, Aperture, and Shutter Speed

 Manipulating aperture and shutter speed can allow you to explore a vast range of aesthetic and stylistic variations in your work.
 Changing your aperture not only changes how much light is exposed to your camera sensor, but also the relative level of focus and depth of field in a given image.
 Shutter speed also affects light exposure by raising and lowering your camera’s shutter, but also functions as a tool for freezing an object in motion or allowing motion blur to appear.
-Below is a visual reminder of how this works:

 Let’s use some visual examples to demonstrate how ISO works organically with aperture and shutter speed: